awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-ec2-instances.md

 ## Troubleshooting “InvalidSignatureException – Signature expired: \[time\] is now earlier than \[time\]” deployment errors<a name="troubleshooting-instance-time-failures"></a>

-CodeDeploy requires accurate time references in order to perform its operations\.
-If your instance's date and time are not set correctly, they may not match the signature date of your deployment request, which CodeDeploy will therefore reject\.
+CodeDeploy requires accurate time references to perform its operations\.
+If the date and time on your instance are not set correctly, they might not match the signature date of your deployment request, which CodeDeploy rejects\.

 To avoid deployment failures related to incorrect time settings, see the following topics:
 +  [Setting the Time for Your Linux Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html)